momo-AUX1/craby/docs/guide/types.md

 ## Promises

 Promises enable asynchronous operations.
-When you return a Promise, the C++ layer automatically executes your Rust code in a background thread.
+When you return a Promise, the C++ layer automatically executes your Rust code in a separate thread.

 **TypeScript:**
 ```typescript